Tackling litter and waste | Keep Scotland Beautiful Skip to main content

 We are continuing to find new ways to engage and inspire Scotland’s people and to work collaboratively to reverse the data trends and tackle the behaviours driving the litter crisis.

-Looking forward there are significant policy measures being brought forward which have the potential to influence and drive behaviour change to reduce the number and type of items littered including Extended Producer Responsibility schemes, the introduction of a charge for single-use coffee cups, and a Deposit Return Scheme.
+Looking forward there are significant policy and regulation measures being brought forward which could influence and drive behaviour change to reduce the number and type of items littered.
+These include a Deposit Return Scheme (planned for 2027) and Extended Producer Responsibility for packaging regulations which have the potential to make producers responsible for single-use packaging that ends up as litter on the ground.
+We also await a decision on the introduction of a charge for single-use beverage cups.

 We offer training to enforcement officers across Scotland, and have developed Litterate training suitable for communities and individuals to help people understand the challenges and identify appropriate solutions.